 During the examination, Dr. Black will be evaluating the area(s) of your mouth where teeth are missing, including the amount of bone available to support the placement of implants.
 They will also be communicating with your general dentist and working together with your dentist and yourself to evaluate the type of replacement teeth that will best meet your needs.

 A review of your health history will indicate whether any medical conditions exist that could prevent you from being a candidate for a dental implant procedure.

-A second diagnostic appointment and consultation with Dr. Beagle or Dr. Black is sometimes required to further evaluate the quality and quantity of available bone to determine the number of implants necessary, as well as to ascertain whether additional procedures may be needed to obtain the desired functional and aesthetic result.
-If you have already lost a significant amount of bone, Dr. Beagle or Dr. Black will also be evaluating the possibility of procedures to add (graft) bone or create new bone.
+A second diagnostic appointment and consultation with Dr. Black is sometimes required to further evaluate the quality and quantity of available bone to determine the number of implants necessary, as well as to ascertain whether additional procedures may be needed to obtain the desired functional and aesthetic result.
+If you have already lost a significant amount of bone, Dr. Black will also be evaluating the possibility of procedures to add (graft) bone or create new bone.

 Cone Beam Computerized Tomography (CBCT) and Computer Guided Implant Placement

 Our office utilizes Cone Beam Computerized Tomography (CBCT) when necessary to more fully diagnose and treatment plan patients who may have limited bone volume for a dental implant procedure, or for patients who present with certain types of bone defects associated with teeth.
 This technology allows us to also utilize Computer Guided Implant Placement, when necessary, to accurately and safely treat patients with challenging dental problems.